 Tesla takes second step to prevent garage fires caused by improper home wiring

 In response to one well publicized garage fire in Irvine California, and other concerns Tesla mentioned in a statement, the company will send new, safer, wall charger parts to all Model S customers.
 This is the second step Tesla has made in order to prevent fires that could occur, as it says, because “…occasionally the wiring isn’t done right.”
-That statement reported by Bloomberg came from Elon Musk, Tesla founder and top dog.
+That statement reported by Bloomberg came from Elon Musk, Tesla's top dog.
 He is referring to the wiring in the home or garage, not the wiring inside the Tesla products.

 The earlier change was a software change.
 Tesla can, and does, make changes to owners’ cars and it does not seek their permission first.
 Any change it deems necessary or beneficial is made by the company using the telematics system each car has.
 The software change, called 5.8.4, enabled the Tesla Model S to reduce its current demand while being charged by up to 25% if it sensed that the external equipment (home wiring etc.) was not properly handling the load and was delivering power in a non-uniform way.
 In other words, if the source of the charge could not keep up with the Tesla the Tesla would slow down its demand.

 Tesla was quick to point out that the garage fire that occurred in a garage on the University of California at Irvine campus was not its fault.
 Investigators did not determine a cause definitively, but what is known is that a Tesla was charging and there was a fire.
 The fire was on the wall where the dedicated electrical connection for the Tesla was.
 The occupant of the home was quoted as saying that a licensed electrician had installed the connection for the Tesla.